OFFICIAL WEBSITE OF THE VIRGINIA MOSQUITO CONTROL ASSOCIATION

 Thanks to all who sponsored, registered, donated, and participated in the 3rd annual Tour de Skeeter!
 We appreciate all of you!
 The webpages for the past TdS events are in the process of being combined and new photos from this year will be added to this page.

 All registered participants this year were entered into a drawing to win a $200 Amazon gift card.
-Congratulations to the winner of the drawing, Peter Petropulos!
+Congratulations to the winner of the drawing (pictured left), Peter Petropulos!

 The Tour de Skeeter is a fundraising event held by the VMCA's Student Competition Committee.
 This event serves to raise money for the annual award given to the winner of the student poster competition.
 Holding the event around National Mosquito Control Awareness Week also allows us to spread the message about the important work we all do during the year to serve the public and protect them from the nuisance and disease that mosquitoes can bring.
 The event is open to the public and set up as a biking activity but we'd like for people to feel comfortable walking, running, skateboarding, etc. - do what suits you!